grandma-collaboration/grandma-cookbook/doc2/8_Skyportal_Use.md

 - **Step 3:** Enter the required details:
    - **Object ID:** Provided in the GCN Circular or TNS.
    - **Right Ascension (RA) and Declination (Dec):** Copy these values from the source information.
 - **Step 4:** Submit the source.
 Once added, the source will appear in the source list.

+**IMPORTANT:** Make sure that the source you create is classified to "GRANDMA".

 ### **8.1.1 Adding Classifications**
 Classifications provide clarity on the status and priority of the source.